itsHanibee/itsybitsySource/README.md

 ### Author's Note
 I want to express my genuine and honest thanks to all the open source projects and modules that contributed to itsy bitsy.
 Your input was crucial in helping me learn scripting and making this module possible.

+And also please don't use this if you really don't need it, there's alot of devices with competent devs who make amazing builds for you, don't trash all over their hard work by using "optimizer" modules.
+Not this.
+Not anything else.

 ### Credits
 - First and foremost my testers, you guys are incredible!